Coronation of Charles III and Camilla

 The coronation of Charles III and his wife, Camilla, as king and queen of the United Kingdom and the 14 other Commonwealth realms, took place on Saturday, 6 May 2023 at Westminster Abbey.
 Charles acceded to the throne on 8 September 2022 upon the death of his mother, Elizabeth II.

 The ceremony was structured around an Anglican service of Holy Communion.
 It included the King taking an oath, being anointed with holy oil, and receiving the coronation regalia, emphasising his spiritual role and secular responsibilities.
 (Note: The monarch of the United Kingdom is the supreme governor of the Church of England and is styled the Defender of the Faith.)
 Representatives of the Church of England and the British royal family declared their allegiance to him, and people throughout the Commonwealth realms were invited to do so.
 The Queen was crowned in a shorter and simpler ceremony.
 After the service, members of the royal family travelled to Buckingham Palace in a state procession and appeared on the palace's rear and front balconies.
 The service was altered from past British coronations to represent the multiple faiths, cultures, and communities of the United Kingdom, and was shorter than Elizabeth II's coronation.
 It had a peak UK television audience of 20.4 million, making it the most watched television broadcast of 2023, and attracted a global audience of 2 billion people across 125 countries.

-The coronation elicited both celebrations and some protest in the United Kingdom, with surveys carried out before the event suggesting that the British public was ambivalent towards the ceremony and its funding by taxpayers.
+The coronation elicited both celebrations and protest in the United Kingdom, with surveys carried out before the event suggesting that the British public was ambivalent towards the ceremony and its funding by taxpayers.
 The events in London and Windsor drew large crowds, but were also protested against by smaller republican groups; 64 individuals were arrested on the day.
 The celebrations included street parties, volunteering, special commemorative church services, and a concert at Windsor Castle on 7 May.
 The response in the other Commonwealth realms was similarly mixed; while there were many celebrations, some government officials and indigenous groups took the opportunity to voice republican sentiments and call for reparatory justice.

-The coronation was the first of a British monarch in the 21st century, the previous having been that of Elizabeth II in 1953, nearly 70 years prior.
+The coronation was the first of a British monarch in the 21st century and 3rd millennium, the previous having been that of Elizabeth II in June 1953, nearly 70 years prior.
 It was the 40th to be held at Westminster Abbey since the coronation of William the Conqueror in 1066.
 (Note: King Harold Godwinson was almost certainly crowned at the newly consecrated Westminster Abbey in January 1066, although this is not specifically confirmed by any contemporary source.
 If Harold's coronation is included, this was the 41st at the abbey.)